By Patricia Caso/September 25, 2019

 EYE: Is there a pattern among these women journalists in what they want to achieve and how they do it?

-ZAHRA: I will say that the women were all unflinchingly committed to the act of journalism and the art of news gathering.
+ZAHRA: The women were all unflinchingly committed to the act of journalism and the art of news gathering.
 Their tenacity, resourcefulness and resilience jump off the pages.

 Perhaps this tenacity is best captured and expressed by Sudanese journalist and columnist Shamael el Noor, who never once doubts or reconsiders her career path, despite enduring grave challenges and constant threats to her safety.